5 Best Ways to Pause in Communication

 2. Create space in crucial conversations

-When you have these heavy talks, maybe when you have to give bad news, it’s important to create space in the conversation.
+When you have these heavy talks, such as when you have to give bad news, it’s important to create space in the conversation.
 Give the person an opportunity to react and give feedback.
 Help them to comprehend the gravity of your words.

 Of course, pauses are extremely useful in everyday conversations.
 When you want someone to open up, it’s your job to create the space for them to hear you and respond or share themselves.